 A Strategic Location

-The Port of Greater Baton Rouge is strategically located on the Mississippi River and is an integral part of the Louisiana maritime industry and overall economy.
+The Port of Greater Baton Rouge is strategically located on the Mississippi River and is an integral part of the national maritime industry and Louisiana economy.
 Handling a diverse range of cargo and accommodating special requests is a trademark of the Port of Greater Baton Rouge, and we have proof: the Port of Greater Baton Rouge ranks among the U.S. top ports in total tonnage.
-Present us with a challenge or a unique situation, and we'll always respond with, "We Can Handle That!"
+Present us with a challenge or a unique situation, and we'll always respond with, "We can handle that!"

 The Port of Greater Baton Rouge Location Facts:

 - Located in Port Allen, LA, the Port of Greater Baton Rouge is situated at the convergence of the Mississippi River and the Gulf Intracoastal Waterway and is linked to other major ports between north Florida and south Texas and through the Mississippi River inland waterway system.